ryuichiueda/slides_marp/prob_robotics_2025/lesson7-1e.md

 ## Bayesian filter and localization

-- Applying this to a robot, the robot's position can be estimated from multiple pieces of information. $\Rightarrow$<span style="color:red">Bayesian filter</span> - Principles of localization estimation.
+- Applying this to a robot, the robot's position can be estimated from multiple pieces of information. $\Rightarrow$<span style="color:red">Bayesian filter</span> - Principles of mobile robot localization.
 - Differences from the previous discussion.
     - The robot moves.
-- The robot is the one doing the thinking (it must be properly programmed).
+    - We made robots solve the problem.
+It must be properly programmed.

 ---